 - Inhale.
 As you exhale, carefully rotate your torso back to the floor.
 Lower down for another push-up.

-- Push back up and this time, balancing on your left side, rotate your torso the
+- Push back up and this time, balancing on your left side, rotate your torso the opposite way.
+That’s one rep. Beginners can make this move easier by dropping to your knees.

 Target Muscles: Chest, triceps, shoulders, core, lats, adductors, abductors